chris-rock/homekit-fritz/README.md

 This project adds the missing feature of a HomeKit Bridge to all Fritz!Box smart home devices.

 Note: This is a hobby project and was stated by a few questions:

-- How does homekit work?
+- How does HomeKit work?
 - What is required to run a secure environment for smart home devices?
-- Can everything on raspberry pi 1
+- Can everything run on RaspberryPi 1
-- How can I manage my devices with Siri
+- How can I manage my smart home devices with Siri

 ## Features

-- no need for exposing Fritz!Box to internet
+- no need for exposing Fritz!Box to public internet
 - easy setup with HomeKit setup codes

 ## Tested Devices